jamesturk/modo/README.md

 TODO: decide on a more permanent name, maddog/md/mddir

-TODO: this is an example of a todo due in the past {by:2024-07}
+TODO: this is an example of a todo due in the past {by:2024-07-01}

 TODO: this is an example of a todo with other tags {tag:example}

-DONE: this is an example of a todo with other tags {tag:example} {by:2024-01}
+DONE: two tags fields and status is done {tag:example} {by:2024-01-01}